alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 ### Project specific Reflection

-*Review your current projects, relation and skill-building that you are working on.*
-(Since last week, review the progress you’ve made towards your goals.
-Any challenges to mention?
-Review if we can attract any attention or help highlight your work.)

 - Been making notes in a notebook to gather various snippets into one place before putting it online into the `asg-community` repo
 - Wrote down vision for project as part of OLS-5 mentorship
 - Started working on Open Canvas (almost done) and using input from Roadmaps exercise to update schedule for white papers